 Customer-centricity is not a new concept.
 Perhaps you’re familiar with the motto that “the customer is always right.”
 Well, that expression was coined by a retailer and dates back to the early 1900s.

-Over time, focus on the customer has been displaced by competing priorities like bottom line results, product innovation and/or outshining competition.
+Over time, focus on the customer has been displaced by competing priorities like bottom-line results, product innovation and/or outshining the competition.
 But can a business model truly survive without support from its customers?

 When we think of the most disruptive digital businesses today – Amazon, Uber, AirBnB – they all have one thing in common.
 They are highly customer-centric organizations.
 With that mentality at the forefront of every decision, these organizations have completely built their businesses around solving challenges for their customers.
 The result is bifold, as value is generated for both the customer and the organization.

 The time has come to re-prioritize the customer experience.
 Here are four habits that highly customer-centric organizations practice that propel business success.

 They ask how they can make their customers’ lives easier.

 Uber did not exclusively build their business around a profitability objective.
 Instead, Uber asked, “How can we make taxiing easier for drivers and passengers?”
 The answer became their business’ foundation.

 Product or service innovation is important to any organization, but only if these offerings meet a market need.
 Business success and profitability are the results of solving customer challenges.

 One way to understand how you can make customers’ lives easier is by opening feedback channels.
 Assessing customer behaviors and welcoming conversations throughout the entire lifecycle helps generate a responsive customer experience that keeps pace with demands.